ggcarrots/django-carrots/source/python_quickstart.rst

     >>> 'Hastur' * 3
     'HasturHasturHastur'

 The string must always begin and end with the same character.
-This may be an apostrophe (``'``) or double quotes (``"``).
-It has no effect on the value of the string, i.e, typing ``"Batman"`` we create a string ``Batman`` - double quotes are not a part of it, they only indicate that it is a string ( unfortunately, Python is not so clever to guess it by itself).
+This may be a single quote (``'``) or double quotes (``"``).
+It has no effect on the value of the string, i.e, typing ``"Batman"`` we create a string ``Batman`` - quotes are not a part of it, they only indicate that it is a string ( unfortunately, Python is not so clever to guess it by itself).